Do All Things Really Work out for Good?

 2. Look to the following verse, Romans 8:29

 As a Christian, I know that Jesus is good!
 Sure, there are many other things and people which are good, but He is the only one who defines goodness in its purest form!

 “Yeah right, Matt!
-Jesus Himself said He is not good and only God is good!” someone might rebuttal.
+Jesus Himself said that only God is good!” someone might rebuttal.

-Friend, when Jesus said that He was referring to His humanity.
+Friend, when Jesus said that He was stating a fact, not contradicting Himself.
 Jesus is God–the flesh version, the Word version.
 Do you not agree with that?
 Are you saying that Christ was not good?
 Of course you believe He’s good!
 He’s the Messiah!

 This is why we have to look at Scripture as a whole and in context.
 If Jesus was not good then He had no right to die for our sins.
 That sacrifice would be void because it had to be perfect.

 So in order to believe the truth of what Paul penned in Romans 8:28, in our minds let’s replace the word good with Christ.
 “All things work together for Jesus”...now…isn’t this starting to make sense?
 Somehow, someway, your difficult situation is creating something good for Jesus!
 The constant stress and strain of dealing with that difficult person–you may have been going through this for years–your commitment is creating something eternally valuable for Jesus!
 He appreciates the heck out of you!

 That good you are investing in for Christ, it may come to fruition later on down the road–for humanity as a whole–or that good could be happening right now in your life, for your own benefit, and you just don’t know it!
 It will all make sense in the end!
 Jesus will show you what your undying love created for Him!
 He, is, with you!

 Next, let’s look at the following verse, Romans 8:29.
 It explains how all things are working together for good:

 “For those God foreknew he also predestined to be conformed to the image of his Son, that he might be the firstborn among many brothers and sisters.”